 — Jennie Renton, Norman MacCaig: An Interview, Textualities

-Norman MacCaig was a Scottish teacher and a poet who lived mostly in the West Highlands and in the city or Edinburgh.
+Norman MacCaig was a Scottish teacher and a poet who lived mostly in the West Highlands and in the city of Edinburgh.
 He was married once, and they had two children, and although today he is known as perhaps one of the best poets of the Scottish Highlands, he made his living as a primary-school teacher.
-His pacifist views, during World War II, earned him a jail sentence that would later shadow the rest of his career, however MacCaig still went on to become Reader in Poetry at Stirling University.
+His pacifist views, during World War II, earned him a jail sentence that would later shadow the rest of his career, however, MacCaig still went on to become Reader in Poetry at Stirling University.

 Below the Green Corrie Analysis